Skip to main content

 The immune system is usually able to fight off the RSV virus within 7 to 10 days, allowing people to recover from their illness.
 Most of the time, the immune system stops RSV before it has a chance to spread beyond the upper respiratory tract.

 But sometimes, RSV is able to invade the lower respiratory tract.
-The lower respiratory tract includes the lungs’ airways and air sacs.
-When RSV infects the lower respiratory tract, it can cause pneumonia and other lower respiratory tract illnesses, like bronchitis and bronchiolitis.
+This can cause pneumonia and other lower respiratory tract illnesses, like bronchitis and bronchiolitis.

 What are the symptoms of pneumonia from RSV?

-Since RSV attacks the upper respiratory tract first, people who develop RSV pneumonia usually start off with symptoms of a common cold.
-Then after a few days, they develop more serious symptoms like:
+Since RSV attacks the upper respiratory tract first, people who develop RSV pneumonia usually start off with cold-like symptoms.
+Then, after a few days, they develop more serious symptoms like:

 • Fever